luisfop/context-login/README.md

 To check other dependencies please go to package.json

-It is important to notice that the user, once logged keeps the track of its token on localStorage, so when the page is refreshed by its user, it doesn’t logout!
+It is important to notice that the user, once logged keeps the track of its token on localStorage, so when the page is refreshed or even closed, it doesn’t logout.
+There is one protected route to simulate a navigation once the user is logged.

 # How to run